Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-lineinfo-ioctl.rst

 Name
 ====

-GPIO_GET_LINEINFO_IOCTL - Get the publicly available information for a line.
+GPIO_GET_LINEINFO_IOCTL - Get the woke publicly available information for a line.

 Synopsis
 ========